mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 table.
 In a vain attempt to try and remain fit he spars with Zander and Bav but this is merely an exercise in futility.
 He wears a diplo vest, and can arm himself with a rapier from his stateroom, but normally carries a body pistol.
-Friendly and well mannered, ‘Doc’ is liked by all aboard the Pink.
+Friendly and well mannered, 'Doc' is liked by all aboard the Pink.
 Unbeknownst to the rest of the crew, he is secretly planning to steal the ship, sell it and abscond with the Credits needed to buy an exorbitant amount of anagathics.